amruth21/shortage-trends-twitter/README.md

 ### Setting up Dependencies

-When setting up the dependencies there is two different avenues which we have provides.
+When setting up the dependencies there are two different avenues that are provided.
 You can launch a Conda Virtual Environment if you have Conda installed or can pip install the packages.

 #### Conda